 Location: University Center, Carter Hall

-Contact Hours: nurses, social workers, certified case managers, and health facility administrators.
+Contact Hours: 5.75 for nurses, social workers, certified case managers, and health facility administrators.

 Course Number: HPR895